 Luxembourg City is located at the confluence of the Alzette and Petrusse rivers.
 Because of that, it has been of great interest to different empires since Romans times.
 It has been ruled by Burgundians, Spanish and Austrians.
 In 1890, once it passed to Dutch hands, it gained independence.

 At the plaza, we can see nowadays, the Palace of the Grand Dukes, the Parliament and the City Hall.
-When we visited, a festival and morning market were taking place on the spot.
+When we visited, a festival and morning market was taking place on the spot.
 In addition, the plaza is surrounded by nice cafes, restaurants and shops selling vibrant seafood.

 In one of the previous paragraphs, I mentioned how the city was at one point controlled by the Spanish Empire.
 That is the main reason why the city has a Place d’Armes (or Weapons Plaza).
 Many Spanish colonial cities in the New World (including San Juan, Puerto Rico) have a plaza with the same name.
 This was the plaza used by soldiers to meet, form and march.